I know. I know. I know what you are thinking! Dis-gusting! Why would anyone want to consume such a nasty animal by-product?

 Feet must be well rinsed and blanched so that the scaly skin can be removed.
 If left on in mass quantity, it imparts a strange flavor most folks don’t appreciate.

-Often, there isn’t time to process them on butchering day.
-Don’t let this deter you!
-Feet can be rinsed clean, bagged and popped into the freezer.
+There is rarely time to process them on butchering day.
+Instead of adding one more thing to the day, feet can be rinsed clean, bagged and popped into the freezer.
 To be used at your leisure.

 Sometimes, its difficult to clean the underside of a foot, in the skin folds and claws.
 If you are having troubles, soak for several minutes to soft the dirt.
 Then use the kitchen sink spray nozzle to power-wash dirt away!